1amageek/fdb-record-layer/README.md

 ### Q: Can I use this in production?

-A: The core functionality is implemented and tested (70% coverage), but we recommend waiting for version 1.0 with:
+A: The core functionality is implemented and well-tested (123 tests passing), but we recommend waiting for version 1.0 with:
 - Protobuf serialization support
 - Performance benchmarks and optimization
 - More comprehensive integration testing